 Transfer the amount you listed on your Operating Agreement, or an amount between $500 - $1000 of your money from your personal checking account to your LLC's business checking account.

-That amount must also must match and be reported on your LLC's Operating Agreement.
+That amount must also match and be reported on your LLC's Operating Agreement.
 By entering the amount in the module above, we will populate and update the Operating Agreement for you, if it doesn't already reflect the correct amount.

 The money you transfer can't be sales or service income from one of your business customers.
 It must be personal money, invested by you, into your S Corp, as the 100% shareholder in your company.